williamhCode/cyclone/README.md

 # Cyclone
 _A 2D graphics library written in Cython, Python, and OpenGL._

-## Motivation
+## Goal
 There are many great 2D python graphics libraries like pygame, pyglet, and arcade.
 However, they either lack in performance, have a steep learning curve, or have issues with macOS (memory leaks and high dpi rendering).
-The purpose of the library is to provide a capable and fast 2D graphics library for Python that is at the same time, easy to pick up and use.
+The purpose of the library is to provide a blazingly fast Python 2D graphics library that is, at the same time, easy to use and pick up.

-The library takes care of windowing and input, 2d rendering, and all necessary components for making a 2D game.
-You can also opt out of using built-in data types, and use other libraries for math related functionality (vectors, shapes and collisions).
+The library is built with simplicity and modularity in mind.
+It takes care of windowing and input, everything you need for 2d rendering, and things useful for game dev.
+However, you can opt out of using built-in data types, and use other libraries for math related stuff (vectors, shapes and collisions).

-### Key Features:
+### Features:
-- simple to use
+- high-dpi support (macos)
-- blazingly fast 2D rendering for textures and primitives
+- fancy primitive rendering
 - texture rendering with built-in rotation/offset
-- high-dpi support (macos)
-- minimizes cpu load by offloading as much calculations to the GPU
+- minimizes cpu load by offloading as much calculations to the GPU (python is slow and hard to parallelize)
 - multiple windows
+- blazingly fast

 ## Todo
 - [ ] rendering